balena-io/balena-cli-masterclass/README.md

 by the device and then run.

-**Important Note:** There is absolutely no guarantee that the private repository will be available for pulling code from, and as such it should never be used as an application's source repository origin.
+**Important Note:** There is absolutely no guarantee that the private repository will be available for pulling code from, and as such, it should never be used as an application's source repository origin.
 It is intended to be a temporary repository used only for pushing to the builders.